-Our top scientific institutions, the U.S. military, NASA, NOAA, leading companies in the oil industry (including Shell and British Petroleum), and nearly all credible experts say pollution is causing our planet to get warmer.
-Still, false information designed to discredit climate science is actively promoted by organizations with ties to fossil fuels, and many leaders in Congress are also spreading disinformation for political reasons.
+Our top scientific institutions, including the U.S. military, NASA, and NOAA all say pollution is causing our planet to get warmer.
+Still, false information designed to discredit climate science is actively promoted by organizations with ties to coal and oil.
+Many leaders in Congress are also spreading disinformation about the climate.
 While fossil fuel companies are generating enormous profits, we ultimately will bear the costs associated with extreme weather and rising sea levels.
 Representatives for Louisiana in the United States Congress have an important role in supporting efforts to solve the issue.
-We've researched every district and made it easy for you to lookup your representatives' positions on climate.
-Enter an address in the form below to find your House representative.
+Find your representatives and their positions on climate by using the form below.

 Louisiana Representatives in the U.S. Senate

 Bill Cassidy, Louisiana senator, has, in the past, questioned whether climate change is happening.
 He has put forward numerous questionable statements on the subject, including saying "global temperatures have not risen for fifteen years, so there might be climate change but we're not seeing that reflected in temperatures."
 More recently, he has acknowledged climate change is real, while remaining supportive of fossil fuels and standing against regulating carbon.
 He questions what solutions are available, and has indicated a support for natural gas.

 John Kennedy, Louisiana's other senator, has also stood against regulations to address climate change, implying that temperatures are rising, but he does not know why.
 He has said any solutions should be market-based.